 Employment Outlook and Salary Information

 Dialysis technicians typically work under the supervision of lead technicians, registered nurses or doctors.
 They can often find work with home health agencies, outpatient medical centers or hospitals.
-As of June 2015, dialysis technicians across the country earned a median annual wage of $31,402, according to Payscale.com.
-Furthermore, the U.S. Bureau of Labor Statistics predicts that employment of medical and clinical laboratory technicians will grow 30% from 2012-2022. (www.bls.gov).
+As of October 2016, most dialysis earned between $11.42 and $19.44 an hour, according to Payscale.com.
+Furthermore, the U.S. Bureau of Labor Statistics predicts that employment of the occupational group health technologists and technicians, all other will grow 23% from 2014-2024. (www.bls.gov).